 - 1. The teacher identifies the misbehavior and asks the student to stop.
 Future misbehavior is not to be tolerated. - 2.
-A written warning on a referral may be issued by the teacher.
-If needed to maintain a learning environment, the student may be sent to the Assistant Principal's office for the rest of the period.
-The yellow copy of the warning goes to the student.
-The white copy is sent to the Assistant Principal to log the warning in Power School.
-Indicate on the referral that no further action is needed by the administration.
-The parent is to be called by the teacher. - 3.
-A referral is to be written and handled by administration.
+A referral may be issued by the teacher.
+If needed to maintain a learning environment, the student may be sent to the Dean or Administration for the rest of the period. - 3.
+A referral is to be submitted and handled by Dean/Administration.
 Record any previous action taken. - 4.
 Any serious disruptions or violations of the Handbook may result in more severe, immediate action.
 This includes disrespect directed towards the teacher, insubordination, gross disruptions to the learning environment, serious profanity, harassment towards another student, racial/sexist comments, etc.) - 5.
 Continued disruptions to the learning environment will result in more serious consequences.
 If needed to preserve the learning environment, students may be removed from class with a W/F Withdraw/Fail.